This post may contain affiliate links. Please see our disclosure here.

 How much does vinyl plank flooring cost?

-This particular Morning Fog Rigid Core Vinyl Plank Flooring costs 2.49 square foot.
-I ordered 900 square feet from Sam’s Club and it took approximately 1.5 days and two men installing it (about 11 hours total).
+This particular Morning Fog Rigid Core Vinyl Plank Flooring by Select Surfaces costs 2.49 square foot.
+It took approximately 1.5 days and two men installing it (about 11 hours total).
 So for roughly $2500 with tax, you can cover roughly 900 square feet of floor.
 You can also save money by installing it yourself.
 If you have time, I highly recommend it.
 It’s so simple!

 As you can see, the flow of the flooring looks great and provides a fresh modern look in the basement.